All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact email@example.com.

 Academic progress standards are as follows:

 - All students enrolled in credit bearing courses who receive less than a 2.0 GPA and have a CPGA below a 2.0 for the second consecutive academic term will be suspended from the College.
-Students on academic probation who earn at least a 2.0 grade average for the semester without raising their cumulative grade point average to the required minimum will remain on academic probation.
+Students on academic warning who earn at least a 2.0 grade average for the semester without raising their cumulative grade point average to the required minimum 2.0 will remain on academic warning.

-- Transfer applicants may be admitted on academic probation based upon their academic standing at previous institutions.
+- Transfer applicants may be admitted on academic warning based upon their academic standing at previous institutions.

-- Re-admitted applicants may be admitted on academic probation based upon their cumulative grade point average (CGPA) and/or academic standing when last in attendance.
+- Re-admitted applicants may be admitted on academic warning based upon their cumulative grade point average (CGPA) and/or academic standing when last in attendance.

-- Students who have been placed on academic probation or suspension may appeal in writing to the Registrar for a review of their circumstances.
+- Students who have been placed on academic warning or suspension may appeal in writing to the Registrar for a review of their circumstances.